French government hardens stance against Carrefour takeover

 The country has since tightened takeover rules to protect French companies deemed strategic, including under the presidency of Emmanuel Macron, who will face a presidential election in 2022.

-Couche-Tard on Wednesday made a non-binding 20 euros per share offer for the French grocery group, largely in cash.
+Couche-Tard made a non-binding offer on Wednesday for the French grocery group, largely in cash.

 A source familiar with the discussions told Reuters that 20 euros per share was not enough but was a starting point for discussions.
 Initial contact between the two companies came at the end of last year and Couche-Tard sent its first letter in early January, the source said.

-Reporting by Leigh Thomas, Dominique Vidalon, Gwenaelle Barzic, Matthieu Protard, Sarah White and Keith Weir; editing by John Stonestreet and Jane Merriman
+Reporting by Leigh Thomas, Dominique Vidalon, Gwenaelle Barzic, Matthieu Protard, Sarah White, Keith Weir, Allison Lampert and Jeff Lewis; editing by John Stonestreet, Jane Merriman and Jonathan Oatis

 Our Standards: The Thomson Reuters Trust Principles.